Anglican Diocese of Kigali

 The Anglican Diocese of Kigali is one of 13 dioceses in the Anglican Church of Rwanda.
 It is the oldest diocese in the church, dating to 1966.

 History

-Originally covering all of Rwanda as part of a province encompassing newly independent Rwanda, Burundi and eastern Zaire, the diocese was divided several times to produce the current boundaries, which encompass the southern and central areas of Kigali and the districts of Bugesera to the south and Rwamagana to the east.
+Originally covering all of Rwanda as part of an ecclesiastical province encompassing newly independent Rwanda, Burundi and eastern Zaire, the original diocese was divided several times to produce the current boundaries, which encompass the southern and central areas of Kigali and the districts of Bugesera to the south and Rwamagana to the east.

 Bishops

 A service in St. Etienne Cathedral, the seat of the bishop of Kigali.

 Since 1966, the bishops who have led this diocese have been: